benbalter/jekyll-style-guide/index.md

----
-title: Jekyll style guide
-description: An opinionated guide to common Jekyll design patterns and anti-patterns
----

 # Jekyll style guide

+An opinionated guide to common Jekyll design patterns and anti-patterns {: .lead }

 ### Why write this?